Progressive wear of the meniscus, mechanical symptoms and management strategies

 The main conditions that can be confused with other conditions include:

-- THE cartilage lesionsresponsible for diffuse pain and sometimes recurring swelling,
+- Cartilage lesions, responsible for diffuse pain and sometimes recurring swelling,

-- THE periarticular tendinopathieswhich cause localized pain related to exertion,
+- Periarticular tendinopathies, which cause localized pain related to exertion,

-- THE lower limb axis disorders, which can lead to asymmetrical mechanical overloads.
+- Disorders of the lower limb axis, which can lead to asymmetrical mechanical overloads.

-A thorough medical evaluationCombining clinical examination and imaging if necessary, is essential to distinguish these different causes, make an accurate diagnosis and avoid inappropriate management that could worsen symptoms or delay functional improvement.
+A thorough medical evaluation, combining clinical examination And imaging If necessary, it is essential to distinguish these different causes, make an accurate diagnosis and avoid inappropriate treatment that could worsen symptoms or delay functional improvement.

 Diagnosis of degenerative meniscal lesions